michael105/minilib/doc/minilib.md

                Set a option flag(s) (bit(s))  manually.
              		param options: e.g. just a, or ( a+h+l) to check for several flags at once (macros/getoptm.h: 52)

+die            #define die(errnum,msg) {ewritesl(msg);exit_errno(errnum);}

+               write msg to stderr and exit with failure if errno is defined and set, /bin/errno is executed to give a verbose error message
+              if errno is either not defined or not set, exit with -1

+               (src/die.c: 11)

+die_if         #define die_if( when, errnum, msg ) if( when ) die( errnum, msg )

+               when arg1 is true, write msg to stderr and exit with failure if errno is defined and set, /bin/errno is executed to give a verbose error message
+              if errno is either not defined or not set, exit with -1

+               (src/die.c: 48)

+dief           #define dief(errnum,fmt,...) {fprintf(stderr,fmt,__VA_ARGS__);exit_errno(errnum);}

+               write fmt andargs via fprintf to stderr and exit with failure if errno is defined and set, /bin/errno is executed to give a verbose error message
+              if errno is either not defined or not set, exit with -1

+               (src/die.c: 20)

+dief_if        #define dief_if( when, errnum, fmt,... ) if( when ) dief( errnum, fmt, __VA_ARGS__ )

+               when arg1 is true, vall dief(errnum,fmt)
+              if errno is defined and set, /bin/errno is executed to give a verbose error message
+              if errno is either not defined or not set, exit with -1

+               (src/die.c: 58)

 dirbuf